 Have you ever seen a child selling lemonade in your neighborhood and thought That’s so cute?
 You might have even stopped to buy a drink from them.
 After all, we want to encourage this young entrepreneur, right?

 Kids learn some valuable lessons from running a lemonade stand.
 They discover how to manage their own money and serve customers well—and that’s just the start.
-Check out the top seven things your child can learn from serving up lemonade.

 1. Smart spending.
 Your child is responsible for the money that comes in and goes out.
 The more ways they find to cut expenses—such as buying lemonade mix in bulk or advertising on social media for free—the more income they keep.
 After a while, they’ll view all spending through their deal filter.